albar965/littlenavmap-manual/src/en/CUSTOMIZE.rst

 new category ``My Places``.

 Do not use special characters like ``/`` for categories.
 Only letters, digits, space, underscore and dashes are allowed.
-Umlauts and accented characters are no problem.
+Special characters like umlauts or accented characters are no problem.